sidharthkuruvila/ocaml-lucene/doc/constructing_an_acyclic_transducer.md

 ![Types](images/acyclic-transducer-types.png "Types used to build the acyclic transducer")

 ## Initial state
- * current_word - The first word in the input list represented as a list of temporary state transitions
+ * temporary_transitions - The first word in the input list represented as a list of temporary state transitions the first word's out will be found in the first element of the list.
+This is the representation of the current word being processed.
  * next_word - A list of chars representing the next word
  * next_output - An output representing the output for the next word